hashicorp/vault/website/source/guides/identity/lease.html.md

 Another option is to tune the mount configuration to override the system defaults by calling the **`/sys/mounts/<PATH>/tune`** endpoint (e.g.
 `/sys/mounts/database/tune`).
-For the auth backend system configuration, call **`/sys/auth/<METHOD>/tune`** endpoint.
+For the auth method system configuration, call **`/sys/auth/<METHOD>/tune`** endpoint.

-NOTE: Refer to the [Advanced Features](#advanced-features) section for tuning the backend system configuration.
+NOTE: Refer to the [Advanced Features](#advanced-features) section for tuning the system configuration.

 #### CLI command

-Read the default TTL settings for **token** auth backend:
+Read the default TTL settings for **token** auth method:

 ```shell
 $ vault read sys/auth/token/tune